maly/wscom/README.md

   The prerequisite you have to meet is a functional Node.js environment.
 It is not complicated, it exists for all major platforms, and you can download it here: [nodejs.org](http://nodejs.org/).
 During the installation, package manager called NPM is installed too.

   NPM is used for install the packages and libraries.
-To install ASM80 itself just run a command prompt and type:
+To install WSCOM itself just run a command prompt and type:

   $ npm install wscom -g

 ## Usage

   `$ wscom`

 ## Support me

   [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PZRPU5M94NLJA)